 I had no idea!
 These are absolutely brilliant (as they say).
 I had planned, instead of this, to leave first thing for an early morning walk in beautiful Kanapaha Botanical Gardens, but I woke up at 6am to the sound of pouring rain.
 The walk was to kick off the weekly "day of rest" I have promised myself since New Year's Day.
 Without a clear plan, I will (like most) fall right back into doing all those things I'm worried won't survive without my attention for 24 hours - none of which seem more important at the moment than eating crumpets.

-It must be all the Brits I've been keeping company with lately via the media - several weeks of the wonderful Downton Abbey with John, followed by a recent evening of tea, knitting, and Sense and Sensibility with Grace, then "Another Year" at the Hippodrome.
+It must be all the Brits I've been keeping company with lately via the media - several weeks of the wonderful Downton Abbey, followed by a recent evening of tea, knitting, and Sense and Sensibility with a young friend, then "Another Year" at the our own Hippodrome.

 Crumpets.
 I love the word, but had no idea what they actually were.
 Turns out they resemble what we call "English muffins" - but about as much as loaves, fresh from the oven, resemble Wonder Bread.
 Softer and more flavorful, hot off the griddle they perfectly melted a pat of butter and a spoonful of homemade marmalade.
 And they didn't take long.
 While the batter rose, I had time to feed the chickens, walk the dog, and quickly do the few dishes required to prepare them.
 Then upstairs with my tea and crumpets and the Sunday paper to start the Sabbath.
 I highly recommend it.
 Now I will resist the urge to write and check off "crumpets" on Sunday's purposely empty To Do list.

 1 1/2 cups milk

 3/4 cup water